 How many dreams can you chase if you're sick?
 Your health is everything.

 When my mom passed away suddenly in 2013, it came at one of those particularly low times on my entrepreneurial journey.
 Losing my mom took me even lower.
 During the months that followed my mom's passing, I could totally see how depression can easily sweep you down the river and you can’t escape.
 However, instead of staying in this low place I reassessed my life and decided to measure my success in a larger way—beyond just my work.
 As a mom, I also decided I had to find a way to “do success and life differently” so I could give my son a different example.
 I created space for my “whole life” and not just my work life.
 Did it happen overnight?
 No, not at all.
 Did one thing fix it all?
 No, not at all.
-I still struggle with the balancing act and I do many things to keep me balanced in my mental, spiritual and physical life.
+I still struggle with the balancing act, I still struggle getting stuck on the prize.
+However, I started making tiny changes to keep me balanced in my mental, spiritual and physical life.
 But becoming AWARE of my own tendencies towards sacrificing my mental health and neglecting the important stuff in life helped me look for solutions and make changes.

 A Healthy Inner Self Can Give You Real Strength—not FAKE STRENGTH